To Miss Him Like Friday

 We found each other in a sterile place where hope came in pill form and healing felt like a cruel parody acted out to keep us compliant.

 That day he came on a two-hour train to keep me company in my unshowered and glacial attempt at self-loathing.
-Door ajar, I was stoically inspecting the loose threads of my duvet, when he silently peeked into the expired and salty cloud that was my room, carrying a hot water bottle and his gentle grin.
+I was stoically inspecting the loose threads of my duvet, as he silently peeked into the expired and salty cloud that was my room, carrying a hot water bottle and his gentle grin.
 I will never forget the way he looked at me.
 It was the last time I saw him alive.

 The call came on a Saturday evening that marked a fault line of before and after.
 He was dead.
 The word ‘hanging’ crashed into the fragile house of cards that was my life, like a stone into a still body of water, sending ripples that would reshape every shore of my existence.